 To be fair, some of their print ads included women (like the one above), so maybe this isn’t an example of the gendering of intellectualism… maybe it’s an example of the promotion of widespread gender-neutral anti-intellectualism.
 In that case: Yay?

 But a lot of the ads that do include women include them in bikinis or sexually-suggestive situations (see below; plus there’s the whole “balls” comment), so I think I’m going to go on record and say that this is still aimed primarily at men.

 UPDATE!
-That said, Reader Kyle Munkittrick offers a compelling rebuttal at his blog, Pop Transhumanism.Lisa Wade is a professor of sociology at Occidental College.
+That said, Reader Kyle Munkittrick offers a compelling rebuttal at his blog, Pop Transhumanism.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.